You can rent your home or a room in it for fewer than 30 days at a time. To do so, you need to meet certain requirements and limitations.

 Commercial Activity License

-You need a Commercial Activity License to rent your home as limited lodging.
-You do not need a Rental License, however you do need a Limited Lodging Operators License.
+You need a Commercial Activity License to rent your home as a short-term rental.

-You need a Zoning Permit for limited lodging to rent your home for up to 30 consecutive days to any one person or group.
+You need a Zoning Permit to rent your property as a short-term rental to any one person or group:

 - In each bedroom.